AI Agents SDLC Platform: Authoring, Enforcement, and Documentation Agents Across the Full Software Development Lifecycle

 Three priority tiers.

 SDLC Playbook takes real action in real systems.
 Read-only versus write actions are clearly distinguished, and every action is logged.
+Authoring agents only write to Jira and ADO Boards after explicit human approval.

 GitHub